allenlab/QIIME2_16S_ASV_protocol/README.md

 Parameter notes:
 * --p-n-threads is set to 0 which uses all available cores.
 Adjust accordingly.
 * --p-max-ee-r is set to 4 (default: 2) which we often do for MiSeq 2x300 runs.
 You may want to adjust the max-ee paramters (number of expected errors) depending on your data.
-* --p-trunc-len-f and --p-trunc-len-r are base on typical read quality profiles we observe with MiSeq 2x300 sequencing.
-It is highly likely you should adjust these parameters for your own sequencing run.
+* --p-trunc-len-f and --p-trunc-len-r are based on typical read quality profiles we observe with MiSeq 2x300 sequencing.
+It is highly likely you will need to adjust these parameters for your own sequencing run.
 However, DADA2 requires a minimum of 20 nucleotides of overlap.
 * If you have a large project that spans multiple sequence runs, run dada2 separately on each run.
 This is because different runs can have different error profiles (See https://benjjneb.github.io/dada2/bigdata.html).
 Since ASVs have single nucleotide level resolution, the data can later be merged (see instructions below).
 If merging data, ensure that your dada2 parameters are consistent.

 ```